 That's easy for me to say when I'm not dealing with implementing and maintaining it, however :-)

-#5 Updated by Mark Abraham about 9 years ago
+#5 Updated by Mark Abraham almost 10 years ago

 I've reopened this bug, because I do not think the current implementation works correctly (git release-4-5-patches d6298f2ee).

 I've copied the whole amber03.ff directory to my working directory (see ls -l output below), and modified to add my two new residue types.
 Now when I do